8 Tips to Take Breathtaking Hummingbird Photos

 Pay Attention to the Light

 “As photographers say, ‘Point your shadow at it,'” says Leslie Scopes Anderson.
 “Keep the sun behind you for maximum color rendition.”
 She also recommends trying to focus on hummingbirds’ eyes.
+Check out spectacular hummingbird photo contest winners!

 Plant Lots of Flowers

 “Grow a variety of flowers in your garden to create better backgrounds,” says Mike Bond.
 “In the wild, position yourself to catch a hummingbird on a blossom’s edge.”
-Hummingbird love to visit these colorful flowers.
+Hummingbird love to visit these red flowers.

 The perfect shot is worth waiting for.
 “Patience!
 Bring a chair, be quiet and wait,” says Bill Friggle.
 “Wear the same colors each time so you blend into the background.”
-Psst—here’s more ways to attract hummingbirds.
+Psst—here’s more even ways to attract hummingbirds.